ChainAgnostic/CAIPs/CAIPs/caip-25.md

 and valid in that scope.
 Additional constraints on the accounts authorized for a given session MUST be applied conformant to the namespace's [CAIP-10][] profile, if one has been specified.

-A `sessionProperties` object MAY also be present, and its contents MAY correspond to the properties requested in the response or not (at the discretion of the wallet).

 An example of a successful response follows: